JohannesTsubame/filesort/README.md

 - `directories` (optional) use to determined wich directories you want the script to run.
 If empty will default into the current directory
 - `flags` (optional) use to determine wich directories you want to create.
 If empty will create all directories
 ### Flags
-flags determined wich directories will be created, you can combine multiple flags by typing `catfile -flags`.
+flags determined wich directories will be created, you can combine multiple flags by typing one flag after the other.
 - `-a` create a directory for applications only
 - `-i` create a directory for images only
 - `-d` create a directory for documents only